suuelee/druber-responsive/README.md

 🧠 What can we do instead?
 💡 We can collapse all of the items into a hamburger menu that expands on click.

-1. Firstly I'll make a toggle button by inserting the following into my HTML page:
+1. Firstly, I'll make a toggle button by inserting the following into my HTML page:

 ```
    <a href="#" class="toggle-button">